BROOKLYN SAVVY

 Cast: Valerie White, Toni Williams, Phyllis White-Thorne, Kristina Newman Scott, Dr. Tracy Norris

-Brooklyn Savvy talks with Attorney, Author and President of the Bowman Foundation Natasha Bowman about workplace mental health, and her attempted suicide during covid, and the resulting bi-polar diagnosis.
-In this two-part episode she shares her thoughts on workplace equity and mental wellness, and corporate responsibility in creating inclusive cultures.
+Brooklyn Savvy talks with attorney, author and president of the Bowman Foundation, Natasha Bowman, about workplace mental health, her attempted suicide during the COVID-19 pandemic and her resulting bipolar disorder diagnosis.
+In this two-part episode, she shares her thoughts on workplace fairness and mental wellness, and corporate responsibility in creating inclusive cultures.

 Cast: Christine Osuji, Lisa Bing, Dr. Maria DeLongoria, Toni Williams, Natasha Bowman